henriquecfaguiar/dj-course/README.md

 # you.dj
-As part of The Odin Project curriculum I have chosen to make a webpage about a fictional company named you.dj that offers a course that helps aspiring DJ's to follow their dream.
+As part of The Odin Project curriculum I have decided to make a webpage about a fictional company named you.dj that offers a course that helps aspiring DJ's to follow their dream.
 ## Photos by:
 - https://unsplash.com/photos/uD0W-swVGgE - Eric Ward
 - https://pixabay.com/photos/studio-music-mixer-audio-1004158/ - Bru-nO